Welcome, The One Mission Day Camp Counselors!

 We are so excited to have you join us at The One Mission Day Camp this summer!!
 I want to thank each of you in advance for dedicating your time and energy to our campers this summer.
 Your generosity and excitement are vital to our camp and we greatly appreciate each one of you.

 On this page, you will find essential information regarding transportation to and from camp, packing guidelines, and what to expect during your time with us.
-Please review these materials at your earliest convenience to ensure you have plenty of time to gather all necessary supplies and address any questions you might have.
+Please review these materials to ensure you have plenty of time to gather all necessary supplies and address any questions you might have.

 Sincerely,